Robert Kiyosaki: Early enterprises

 In 1977, Kiyosaki started a company called "Rippers" that marketed nylon and Velcro wallets.
 After the company went bankrupt, he became a sales associate at Xerox until June 1978.

 In the 1980s, Kiyosaki became a motivational speaker in San Diego who ran a course on Erhard Seminars Training (EST) techniques called Money and You.
 He had attended the course in 1974 given by the course's creator, Marshall Thurber.
 In 1984, Thurber transferred the business to Kiyosaki and D.C.
 Cordova, who then expanded the course beyond the U.S. The course at one point had tens of thousands of students internationally.

-The business nearly collapsed in Australia in October 1993 after the Australian Broadcasting Corporation's Four Corners aired a documentary about emotional abuse in the course.
+The business nearly collapsed in Australia in October 1993 after the Australian Broadcasting Corporation's Four Corners program aired a documentary about emotional abuse in the course.
+The documentary interviewed several past course attendees who "felt like they were being brainwashed."
+One participant said "he was depressed and mentally and physically devastated after attending, and said it took him two weeks to recover."
+The program included footage of a Money and You course in which people were "driven to the depths of despair or to near-hysteria."
+An expert on cults noted similarities between Kiyosaki's course and the methods of Scientology.
 Kiyosaki said the program was "unfair" and considered suing the ABC before deciding against it.
 He left the business in 1994.